 The classical studies course looks at a range of disciplines: ancient literature, philosophy, politics, history and art history.
-The focus for Level 3 is on ancient Greece.
-The study of the Greek values and religion is an integral part of the course.
+The focus for Level 3 is on ancient Rome, in particular the period around 1 A.D .
+The study of the Roman values, mythology, politics and religion is an integral part of the course.

 A student will be withdrawn from a standard if the teacher is not confident that the achievement of the standard is within the reach of the student or there is no evidence of the student attempting the assessment.

 A personal device is preferred for this subject.

 Ring Binder, A4 Refill (14B8), subject dividers